valentyn1boreiko/Fundus_VCEs/readme.md

   and then again execute the **starting command**

 * Important arguments:
-The batchsize argument `--bs` is the number of samples per gpu, so if you encounter out-of-memory errors you can reduce it without altering results.
+    - The batchsize argument `--bs` is the number of samples per gpu, so if you encounter out-of-memory errors you can reduce it without altering results.
+    - The number of images argument `--num_imgs` should be greater or equal to the batchsize
+    - The norm of the VCEs `--norm`
+    - The radius of the VCEs `--eps_project`

 The resulting images can be found in `FundusVCEs/examples/`.